Samsung/tizen-docs/docs/application/dotnet/guides/webview/overview.md

 <a name='cookie'></a>
 ## Managing Cookie

-To manage and set the cookie options, use the [Tizen.WebView.CookieManager](https://samsung.github.io/TizenFX/latest/api/Tizen.WebView.CookieManager.html) class.
+To manage and set the cookie options, use the [Tizen.WebView.CookieManager](/application/dotnet/api/TizenFX/latest/api/Tizen.WebView.CookieManager.html) class.

 - To get the `Tizen.WebView.CookieManager` object from WebView, use `Tizen.WebView.WebView.GetContext` and `Tizen.WebView.Context.GetCookieManager`:

-    ```
+    ```csharp
     CookieManager cookieManager = webView.GetContext().GetCookieManager();
     ```

 - To set the cookie acceptance policy, use the `Tizen.WebView.CookieManager.SetCookieAcceptPolicy` method:

-    ```
+    ```csharp
     /* Accepts every cookie sent from any page */
     cookieManager.SetCookieAcceptPolicy(CookieAcceptPolicy.Always);